taviroquai/OSS-Independent-Evaluation-Model/README.md

 ## Abstract

-This paper purpose is to describe an independent model to evaluate open-source software including it’s project, using pragmatic and independant methods and tests.
-It is constituted by two main approuches, the objective and subjective.
-The model described here aims to provide a quatitative overview of the software and it’s project quality to help in decision-making.
+This paper purpose is to describe an independent model to evaluate open-source software including it’s project, using pragmatic and independent methods and tests.
+It is constituted by two main approaches, the objective and subjective.
+The model described here aims to provide a quantitative overview of the software and it’s project quality to help in decision-making.

 ## 1. Approaches, Methods and Tests Overview

 Evaluation approaches are conceptually distinct ways of thinking about, designing, and conducting evaluation efforts.[6]

-In this paper, it will be considered two main approuches for evaluating software and it’s projects quality: Objective Approuch and Subjective Approuch.
-The evaluations results are only valid if the tests listed below are run by at least two independant entities.
+In this paper, it will be considered two main approaches for evaluating software and it’s projects quality: Objective Approach and Subjective Approach.
+The evaluations results are only valid if the tests listed below are run by at least two independent entities.

 Considering software as an object, and a set of services that aims to solve problems, it can be evaluated objectively, based on software quality principles[7].

-When considering subjective evaluation approuches, it is important to use independant entities and blind checks reviews to eliminate bias and validate evaluation transparency and credibility[5].
+When considering subjective evaluation approaches, it is important to use independent entities and blind checks reviews to eliminate bias and validate evaluation transparency and credibility[5].

-This model also uses a strong emphasis on Occam's razor by intesecting the results obtained on the several tests.
+This model also uses a strong emphasis on Occam's razor by intersecting the results obtained on the several tests.
 For example, if the condition S4R > (S2R + S3R) is true, currently the project can be described as a hype.

 ### 1.1 Objective Approach

 Constitutes a set of objective methods / tests for evaluating the software and it’s project.
 Each of the following methods will be extensively described below.
 An Objective Method / Test is identified by starting with “O” following by a number.

  - **O1**: Software Quality Assurance Metrics - a set of software qualities evaluation results
  - **O2**: Data Usage Contexts - evaluates the functional areas where the software can be used to manipulate the data.
- - **O3**: Interopability: evaluates the software capabilities to comunicate / intergrate with other software
+ - **O3**: Interoperability: evaluates the software capabilities to communicate / integrate with other software
  - **O4**: Dependencies: evaluates how much dependent the software is
  - **O5**: Software License - evaluation of the the licensing terms in respect of open-source freedoms/restrictions, incluing source code forkability.

 ### 1.2 Subjective Approach

 Constitutes a set of methods / tests in which the object under study cannot be mathematically calculated.
 Each of the following methods will be extensively described below.
 A Subjective Method / Test is identified by starting with “S” followed by a number.

  - **S1**: Software Documentation: evaluation of the software user manual, API reference, examples and tutorials, in text, video or other formats.
  - **S2**: Blind User Experience - a set of independent user experiments evaluation using the software
- - **S3**: Blind Connoisseur - an independant review by an high qualified person in the technologies used by the software
+ - **S3**: Blind Connoisseur - an independent review by an high qualified person in the technologies used by the software
  - **S4**: Opinion Polling - evaluation of the project members and project’s comunity
  - **S5**: Accreditation - an evaluation of the project’s credits given by official organizations.

 ### 1.3 Tests Results

 Each evaluation test has a relative variable result.
 It can be identified starting with the test identifier followed by the letter R, ie. O1R.

-For easy calculation, it is recomended that each variable should be an integer between 0 and 9, and having POINTS as units.
+For easy calculation, it is recommended that each variable should be an integer between 0 and 9, and having POINTS as units.

-### 1.4 Ponderation
+### 1.4 Weighting
-Each evaluation test has a relative, and constant, ponderation weight.
+Each evaluation test has a relative and constant weighting.
-Ponderation weights identified starting with it’s relative test identifier, followed by letter P, ie. S1P.
+Weightings are identified starting with it’s relative test identifier, followed by letter P, ie. S1P.

-A priori, an equal ponderation weight among all evaluation tests should give the most balanced results.
-The more differences in weight exists amoung the ponderation, the more unbalanced the results will be.
+A priori, an equal weighting among all evaluation tests should give the most balanced results.
+The more differences in exists amoung wightings, the more unbalanced the results will be.

-It is recomended that a ponderation weight must be a constant and integer.
-Also the sum of all ponderation weights should be 100.
-The ponderation weight units are POINTS.
+It is recomended that a weighting value must be a constant and integer.
+Also the sum of all weightings should be 100.
+The  weighting units are POINTS.

 ## 2. Formula
 ```